Math 606, Spring 2024

 Exercise 2.3 Consider a branching process X_n with mean offspring number \mu and extinction probability a.
 Show that

-M_n = X_n \mu^{-n} is a martingale.
+M_n = X_n \mu^{-n} is a martingale with respect to X_0, \cdots, X_n.

-M_n = a^{X_n} is a martingale.
+M_n = a^{X_n} is a martingale with respect to X_0, \cdots, X_n.

 Exercise 2.4 Show (by induction) that for the polya’s urn we have P(X_n=k+1) = \frac{1}{n+1} \text{ for } k=1, 2, \cdots Show that M_n converges to M_\infty in distribution.
 Find M_\infty.